-Typically, in May or June, the CEO & General Manager and CFO kick off the budget season.
-In July, departments submit their initial budget requests for management review.
+Typically, in September, the Chief Executive Officer & General Manager and Chief Financial Officer kick off the budget season.
 DC Water's strategic and operational priorities are included in each department's work plan and performance agreements, as appropriate.
-During the month of August and in early September, departments complete budget reviews with budget staff, and in September and October, reviews are held with the Executive Team and with the CEO & General Manager in tandem.
+In late September, departments submit their initial budget requests for management review.
+During the months of October and November, departments complete budget reviews with budget staff and the Senior Executive Team with the CEO & General Manager in tandem.
+In an effort to align the budget with the imperatives and goals of the strategic plan, all budget requests for existing and new programs are evaluated and scored against established prioritization criteria.